ArsenUtepbergenov/2d/README.md

-# The test project with Vue 3, Vite, Pinia
+## The test 2d game with typescript